-- To respect and acknowledge the Bundjalung people as the Traditional Owners of our local land.
-We acknowledge the important role of our indigenous culture throughout history and within our multicultural modern society, which is woven into our daily practices.
+- To respect and acknowledge the Bundjalung people as the Traditional Owners of the land on which the Preschool stands.
+We acknowledge the important role of Aboriginal and Torres Strait Islander peoples in caring for country throughout history and to this day which is woven into our daily practices.

 - To create an environment that is reflective and responsive to the needs and changes within the community.

 - To implement workplace policies, standards and practices which are fair, non-discriminatory and in the best interest of children and families.

 -To be an advocate for the Early Childhood Profession.

 (References: Early Learning Years Framework & Early Childhood Code of Ethics)